Skip to main content

 • Ask if there are any activities coming up you could lead on.

 • Share your reasons for wanting to be involved.
-For example, this could just be so that you feel like part of the team or because you're interested in sharing a skill or passion you have.
+For example, this could be so you feel like part of the team or because you're interested in sharing a skill or passion you have.

 When could you have the conversation?

-• During a planning meeting
+• During a planning meeting.

 • The week before - can you tie your activity or game idea into the plan for that week, or offer to lead one of the planned activities?